Eligibility and frequently asked questions: Z-Crits

 When will the crits take place?

-The first Z-Crit will take place on Friday 14 August in the most popular time slot indicated by applicants.
+The first Z-Crit will take place on the most popular time slot indicated by applicants.
 Future Z-Crits will be announced on the project page, or you can subscribe to our newsletter to be kept up to date.
 All advertised times are at British Summer Time (GMT+1).

 What if none of those time slots are usually convenient to me because of other regular commitments?